FireflyMigration/firefly-doc/10-Developer-Guide/24-Selection-Lists/31-Exercise-Creat-Selection-List/index.md

    1. Customer.CustomerID.
    2. Customer.CompanyName.
 14. Set a Debug Write line in the On Saving row and make sure that you get the message in the output window when selecting an item
+16. Save changes to Git.
+17. Build and test.